fsilva3/rate-limiter-redis/README.md

 ## Benefits

-- **Cost-Effective**: Instead calling HTTP APIs and handle execptions might throw from the Third-party API, you can block the request before it reaches the API, or retry the request later.
+- **Cost-Effective**: Instead calling HTTP APIs and handling execptions might throw from the Third-party API, you can block the request before it reaches the API, or retry the request later.

 - **Distributed**: Rate Limiter Redis is designed to work in a distributed environment, where multiple instances of your application can share the same rate limit.

 ## Installation